 How to WIN a summer placement with Laing O'Rourke

-If you want to get an internship with Laing O’Rourke – especially if you want the opportunity to work abroad – you should enter the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
-If you win the award, you will go on an all-expenses-paid summer placement to add to your CV.
+If you want to gain an internship with Laing O’Rourke, you should enter the TARGETjobs Construction and Engineering Undergraduate of the Year competition.
+If you win the award, you will get an all-expenses-paid summer placement to add to your CV.
 Previous winners have worked in Australia and Dubai.
-You will also get to attend a swish awards ceremony, hosted by the likes of Fiona Bruce, where you can network with a whole host of graduate employers).
+Plus, all finalists attend a swish awards ceremony, previously hosted by the likes of Fiona Bruce and Konnie Huq, where you can network with a whole host of graduate employers.

 How to apply for the TARGETjobs Construction and Engineering Undergraduate of the Year Award

 The competition opens in October each year and closes at the end of January – those who get quality applications in early impress with their time management.